-- Improve drainage of mucus and reduce swelling
+- Improve drainage of mucus and reduce swelling in the sinuses.

 - Relieve pain and pressure.